HVossi92/gollama/README.md

 ## Todos:

 - Add timeouts and validations to check if the LLM models are available.
-- Add loading indicators to the frontend, while waiting for the LLM to respond.
 - Add frontend panel for settings.